The Human–AI Semantic Declaration Interface

 • execution mode

-This structured approach transforms prompts from ambiguous linguistic instructions into a machine-readable declaration of inte
+This transforms prompts into machine-readable declarations of intent.

-In this way, human–AI interaction begins not with an instruction, but with a declaration.
+Human–AI interaction begins not with instruction, but with declaration.